-At the City of Spokane, we've committed to reduce the amount of untreated overflows from combined sanitary and stormwater that reach the Spokane River.
-This work is part of our Integrated Clean Water Plan.
-We think it's important for our citizens to have a greater understanding of these sewers and why this work is important.
+At the City of Spokane, we've committed to reduce the number and volume of untreated overflows from combined sanitary sewers and stormwater that reach the Spokane River.
+We think it's important for our citizens to have a greater understanding of the combined sewers and why this work is significant.

 These older combined systems are a legacy inherited from the past.
 The City's original wastewater collection system was built to carry all flows directly to the Spokane River and Latah Creek without treatment.
 In the late 1950s, the City built the first primary treatment plant and interceptor systems to provide treatment prior to discharge to the rivers.
 Today, more than 400 miles of combined sewers still exist, predominantly on Spokane's South Side.